v2sCollections/Constellation/README.md

 - ![](https://s11.gifyu.com/images/SgOIh.png)SFSE plugin that turns Quick Saves into normal Saves.
 - SFSE plugin adds a small delay when using the QuitGame function so that the "Bye." text is visible.
-- SFSE plugin that disables the Documents\My Games\Starfield\Data folder and moves the MOTD and Photo Mode files and folder paths to the game's root Data folder.
 - SFSE plugin that prevents achievements from being disabled with mods or when using the console.

 ***